-- Black's theory of the law (1976) is one of the most influential theories in the field of socio-legal studies.
+Donald Black's theory of the law (2010) is one of the most influential theories in the field of socio-legal studies.
 The aimed at establishing a "scientific theory" of law.
-Black proposes that the variation of law, defined as "governmental social control" (Black 1972, p.
-1096; 1976, p.
-2), is quantifiable and predictable.
-Its variation across social space can be explained by variations in five dimensions of social life: stratification, morphology, culture, organization, and social control (Black 1976, p.
-1). - The major weakness is that the proposed empirical associations between the broad concepts and law would change with competing alternative processes underlining the associations.
-The theory is not able to explain the alternative processes, and rarely considered in analyses of policy issues.
+Black proposes that the variation of law, defined as "governmental social control" (Black, 2010), is quantifiable and predictable.
+Its variation across social space can be explained by variations in five dimensions of social life: stratification, morphology, culture, organization, and social control (Black, 2010).
+The major weakness is that the proposed empirical associations between the broad concepts and law would change with competing alternative processes underlining the associations.
+The theory is not able to explain the alternative processes and is rarely considered in analyses of policy issues.